 Established teachers who are new to teaching physics

-Remember that we are here to help during this challenging time.
-We encourage you to engage with the IOP and utilise our teaching resources to further develop your own understanding of physics and develop as a teacher.
+We are here to help during this challenging time.
+We encourage you to engage with the IOP and use our teaching resources to further develop your own understanding of physics and develop as a teacher.

 For more information, contact email@example.com